 Ok, but what can you do?
 Like, specifically?

-I work at the intersection of editorial and product experience, designing the content that goes into websites, mobile apps, and AI-driven products.
+I work at the intersection of editorial and product experience, designing the content that goes into websites, mobile apps, software, and conversational interfaces.

-I’ve done this one form or another the last several years.
+I’ve done this one form or another the last 5 or so years.

 I use web analytics, usability tests, card sorts, and content inventories to figure out the best way to structure websites & apps.